febane/Contest/README.md

 # Contest
-Read contestants answers in a test and displays the 2 bests ones with the highest scores
+Reads contestants answers in a test and displays the 2 bests ones with the highest scores